George Brediman: Edith Brediman and a Book of Hours

+Edith Brediman signed "Edeth B" for the gift of a russet velvet kirtle from Elizabeth I in May 1562.
+Edith's friends included Frances Jerningham, who bequeathed her a ring as a token of affection.

 Elizabeth I

 Mary I made him Keeper of Westminster Palace, and York Place, with the houses occupied by the armourer Hans Hunter and the goldsmith Everard Everdyes, the gardens and orchards, and a tennis court.
-He continued as Keeper for Elizabeth I. This included responsibility for the Wardrobe of Robes.
-Several royal warrants directed to Brediman survive, referring both to the wardrobe at Whitehall or at Westminster.
+This included responsibility for the Wardrobe of Robes (as a successor to Arthur Stourton).
+He continued as Keeper for Elizabeth I. Several royal warrants directed to Brediman survive, referring both to the wardrobe at Whitehall or at Westminster.
 At this time, the same store was meant.
-He issued textiles for revels, to Katherine Astley for the queen's use, and to the queen's tailor Walter Fyshe.

 In October 1559, Brediman sent £3000 to Ralph Sadler at Berwick-upon-Tweed.
 Sadler was to use the money to reward any Scottish people who might further peace with England.
+Brediman issued textiles for the queen's use, and to the queen's tailor Walter Fyshe.
+Brediman issued copes and vestments from the wardrobe to Kat Ashley, chief gentlewoman of the bedchamber to Elizabeth I in December 1560.
+By the same warrant, fabrics were requested for "masking garments" to be sent to Thomas Benger, Master of the Revels.

+In February 1569, Brediman supplied cloth by warrant to Elizabeth's tailor Walter Fyshe and sable furs to her furrier Adam Bland.
+A 1578 warrant for fabrics for masque costume from Brediman's store at Westminster signed by Edward Buggyn and the tailor Walter Fyshe includes "russet gold tinsel, crimson cloth of gold with work, purple silver tinsel "mayled", crimsom gold "bodkin" raised, cloth of silver striped with black silk, orange coloured velvet".
 Brediman supplied cloth for the costumes used in The Masque of Amazons performed at Richmond Palace on 11 January 1579.

 George Brediman died in 1580.
 Thomas Knyvet became Keeper of Westminster Palace and the Wardrobe of Robes.

 He was survived by his wife Edith, who lived at Tingrith, and a son Edmund.
-George Brediman was buried at St Martin-in-the-Fields, where his son Edmund had been baptised in 1561, and the previous keeper of Westminster Palace, Arthur Sturton, was buried in 1557.
+George Brediman was buried at St Martin-in-the-Fields, where his son Edmund had been baptised in 1561, and the previous keeper of Westminster Palace, Arthur Stourton, was buried in 1557.
 Edith Brediman was buried at St Edmund's Chapel in Westminster Abbey.